Documentaries, Books, and More!

-We are a nonprofit 501 (c) (3) organization whose purpose is to create multi-cultural programming - including documentaries, exhibits, symposia, concerts, and education curricula - using visual, audio, and print media.
-Our video documentaries, books and programs, which tell the stories of diverse peoples, places, and events of the past and present, are intended to provide interesting and educational experiences for K-12 students, college students, and the general public.
+We are a nonprofit 501 (c) (3) organization based in the Quad Cities of Iowa and Illinois.
+We produce documentaries, books, and public programs that tell the stories of diverse peoples, places, and events of the past and present,.
+Our goal is to provide interesting and educational experiences for K-12 students, college students, and the general public.

 When Farmers Were Heroes: The Era of National Corn Husking Contests